 Students in the Honors College may contract with the instructor of a course not otherwise available for honors, in order to earn honors credit in the course.
 See the Honors College website for policies and procedures.

 500 Level (Graduate) Courses

 Juniors and Seniors in the Honors College may enroll in 500-level courses for undergraduate honors credit.
-(Seniors who are not in the Honors College may also enroll in 500-level courses, if approved by the instructor, head of the department offering the course, and Dean of the Graduate College.)
+(Seniors who are not in the Honors College may also enroll in 500-level courses, if approved by the instructor and the head of the department offering the course.)
 Students who are interested in this option should first speak to their math faculty advisor.
 Instructions for enrollment are on the Math Advising Help pages.